 *Different: The Story of an Outside-the-Box Kid and the Mom Who Loved Him by Sally Clarkson and her son Nathan Clarkson.
 This book alternates with a fascinating chapter of Nathan’s perspective growing up, dealing with his various diagnoses, and what he remembers about his parents’ support growing up, and then a chapter from his mother Sally’s perspective.
 The themes woven throughout is a faith-based encouragement to love and nurture the child God gave you, and the love this mother and child had for each other despite the challenges.

 *Embracing This Special Life: Learning to Flourish as a Mother of a Child with Special Needs by yours truly.
-I wrote this book filled with faith-based encouragement to encourage fellow special needs parents in their faith and special needs journey.
+This book is filled with faith-based encouragement to encourage fellow special needs mothers in their faith and special needs journey.
 Embracing This Special Life will help guide you toward spiritual victory and renewed purpose in your special needs parenting journey with personal stories, biblical truths and reflection questions at the end of every chapter.

 *Raising A Sensory Smart Child by Biel and Peske.
 Perfect for any parent whose child has sensory processing disorder–so much helpful information, and with exercises and fun activities you can do with your child.